brunch/brunch/docs/README.md

 Hmm...that's exactly the same command from our previous step.
 Whatever.
 Let's create the `drink.coffee` file with some content:

 ```
-$ echo "console.log 'This is madness.
+$ echo 'console.log "This is madness.
 Madness?
-This is Coffee!'" > app/drink.coffee
+This is Coffee!"' > app/drink.coffee
 ```

 Since you've added CS plugin to the board, Brunch would *magically* recompile the app